Classification: Lenvatinib is a VEGF tyrosine kinase inhibitor

 Muscle or Joint Pain/Aches and Headache

-Your oncology team can recommend medication and other strategies to relive pain.
+Your oncology team can recommend medication and other strategies to relieve pain.

 Decrease in Appetite